efosa2019/Afripod_Lights/README.md

+Afripods light

+Definition: Afripods is an innovative, functional, and user-friendly platform for podcasters, listeners, and advertisers.

-Afripods light Problem to solve You should create a simple web application that shows metadata for episodes and podcasts.
+Problem to solve: To create a simple web application that shows metadata for episodes and podcasts.
 The data that should be used is located at (assets\data).
 The app should cointain the following:

 Two lists, one with podcasts and one with episodes.
 A landing page for a podcast A landing page for an episode The landing pages should be shown when the user clicks on a list item.